 We invite you to be a part of these exciting projects which will result in measurable community economic development.

 Located at 240 S Monastery Avenue; this lot was poorly maintained and plagued with illegal dumping.
 Owned by the City of Baltimore, in 2019 the lot was adopted by Chanelle Austin (former resident) and Visionaries Development Cooperative LLC and later developed in partnership with Civic Works Baltimore, The Chesapeake Bay Trust, and CCD Inc. The space features native flowers, a rain catchment system, seating, and original art by Jasmine Martin-Wilson, and the youth of the T. A. P. Inc.

 *Media by: Mastermind Photography & Designs, unless otherwise noted.

-The Cooperative's "Co-op Market Steering Committee" is actively engaged in driving our "Community Co-op Market" initiative.
-This community economic development initiative is aimed to redevelop a portion of the 16,000 square foot former Collins Avenue Shopping Center into a “Commerce Hub” for 21229 where small minority-owned businesses will be welcomed into a business incubator-style vending network.
-The space is envisioned to consist of a community-owned co-op grocery store, a florist, a cafe/eatery, and retail vending stalls.
+The Cooperative is actively engaged in driving our "Community Co-op" initiative.
+This community economic development initiative is aimed to redevelop 3932-3934 Frederick Ave into the "Community Center for Change" a 5,000-square-foot former Moving/Shipping Company into an Innovation Hub for 21229 where small minority-owned businesses will be welcomed into a business incubator-style network.
+The space is envisioned to consist of a community-owned co-op grocery store, multimedia center, and retail vending stalls.

-While the plan is conceptual; CCD is working to finalize a community visioning session with the Neighborhood Design Center to formalize the elements.
-Community support through volunteerism and donations can help bring this concept to fruition.
+While the plan is conceptual; and negotiations are on-going, the Cooperative is working to finalize acquisition and preliminary renderings with Re-Gen Consulting Group and the Neighborhood Design Center to finalize the elements.
+Community support through volunteerism and donations can help bring this project to fruition.

 Botanical Bus Stop